 Children are encouraged to practise counting and to learn times tables facts at home.

-Children are split into four classes for maths
+Children at Bishopstone CE are split into three classes for maths:

-We have recently redeveloped our Maths Calculation Policy.
+We now follow Whiterose maths planning and assessment, see below for our 'small steps assessment' sheets that we follow for each child.
+This helps us to continually revise and revisit for individual children where required. have recently redeveloped our Maths Calculation Policy (September 2019 - this is currently being produced in a format that we are able to upload on to the website).
 This has been in consultation with other schools and looking at both the National Curriculum and our previous policy.
+We also have the additional challenge of mixed year groups.
 We cover the methods within the new policy, focusing on the strategies that work for the children that are currently in the class.
-See below for examples.

 Tables Challenge (Years 3 &4):